Auction finance explained

 Auction finance is another name for bridging loans or bridging finance.
 Bridging loans are used to purchase properties at auction as they can comfortably be processed in the 28-day completion timescale.

-Read more on auction finance below, or check out our guide section or auction finance calculator.
+Read more on auction finance below, or check out our guide section or bridging loan calculator.

 Why do auction purchases require specialist finance?